casbitton/Resume/index.md

 Hello, my name is **Cas**!

-I’m a dynamic IT Manager, Technical Leader, and Architect with a love for great BBQ, coffee, and building high-performing teams.
-With 20 years of hands-on experience, I thrive on a people-first, results-focused approach to help organisations transform their technology and achieve their goals.
+I'm a strategic technology leader and architect with two decades of hands-on experience building resilient, high-performance systems in defence, government, finance, and critical infrastructure.
+I lead with a people-first philosophy—empowering teams, anticipating risk, and translating complex technology strategy into sustainable business outcomes.
+Away from the office, you'll find me smoking low and slow BBQ or enjoying a great coffee - both fuel my passion for taking time to do things *right*.

-My expertise spans automation, infrastructure management, and DevOps, particularly within defence, government, finance, and critical infrastructure sectors.
-I specialise in designing and implementing resilient, high-performance systems that are secure, scalable, and efficient.
-A practical innovator and mentor, I blend Agile methodologies with a strategic, results-driven mindset to consistently deliver client-centric solutions that drive long-term value.
+My approach is fundamentally practical: a practical innovator and mentor who bridges the gap between ambitious vision and execution.
+I design secure and scalable IT environments that enable organisations to move faster, innovate confidently, and stay ahead of threat.
+I blend Agile methodologies with strategic thinking to drive lasting transformation, thriving in ambiguous, high-stakes environments where technical depth and clear communication deliver measurable outcomes.

 ### Contact Me
 - Email: [casbitton@gmail.com](mailto:casbitton@gmail.com)